Cookstown, New Jersey

 Cookstown is an unincorporated community and census-designated place (CDP) located within New Hanover Township in Burlington County, in the U.S. state of New Jersey.
 Located near Fort Dix, the area is served as United States Postal Service ZIP Code 08511.

-As of the 2000 United States census, the population for ZIP Code Tabulation Area 08511 was 1,133.
+As of the 2020 census, Cookstown had a population of 900.

 Demographics

 Cookstown first appeared as a census designated place in the 2020 U.S. census.